vinta/hal-9000/README.md

 Building a Dockerized development environment with Ansible on Mac OS X. Inspired by IFTTT's [Dash](https://github.com/IFTTT/dash).

-HAL will configure these tools for you, Dave:
+HAL will configure these tools for you:

 - Homebrew
 - Ansible